Calculating NDVI directly from xarray DataArrays

 Memory Footprint & Data Types

 For continental-scale stacks, monitor peak memory during the .compute() phase.
-If OOM errors occur, reduce spatial chunk sizes or enable xr.set_options(enable_cftimeindex=False) if temporal coordinates are strictly Gregorian.
-Always write outputs to float32 NetCDF or Zarr to maintain precision without inflating storage costs.
+If OOM errors occur, reduce spatial chunk sizes or process in temporal batches.
+Always write outputs to float32 GeoTIFF or Zarr to maintain precision without inflating storage costs.
+Avoid xr.set_options(enable_cftimeindex=False) in modern xarray (>=2023.0) — CF time indexes are handled automatically.

 Pipeline Integration